yehia67/documentation/iota-java/0.1/how-to-guides/create-account.md

 # Create an account

-**An account is an object that makes it easier to handle payments and keep a history and pending and confirmed ones.**
+**An account is an object that makes it easier to handle payments and keep a history of pending and confirmed ones.**

 ## Prerequisites